IntelSoftware/SYCL_101/03_Modern/04_hash_tables.rst

 Hash Tables
 ############

-This chapter talks about hash tables.
+This chapter covers hash tables.
 You will learn the following:

 #.
-What is a hash table and why should I use it?
+What is a hash table and why should you use it?
 #.
 What is hashing and a hash function?
 #.
 What are the C++ standard library implementations for hash tables?